pulumi-initech/aws-rag-pipeline/README.md

 # AWS RAG Pipeline

 A Retrieval-Augmented Generation (RAG) pipeline built with Pulumi and TypeScript, supporting both OpenSearch Serverless and Pinecone vector stores with conditional IAM policies.
+Lambda functions are implemented in Python using LangChain and containerized with Docker for scalable deployment.

 ## Architecture

 This project creates a complete RAG pipeline with:

-- **Document Ingestion**: S3-triggered Lambda function that processes documents and stores embeddings
+- **Document Ingestion**: S3-triggered containerized Lambda function (Python) that processes documents and stores embeddings using LangChain and AWS Bedrock
-- **Query Processing**: API Gateway + Lambda for semantic search and response generation
+- **Query Processing**: API Gateway + containerized Lambda (Python) for semantic search and response generation using LangChain
 - **Vector Store**: Support for both OpenSearch Serverless and Pinecone with conditional configuration
+- **Container Infrastructure**: Docker-based Lambda functions with multi-stage builds and ECR repositories
 - **Security**: Conditional IAM policies that only grant necessary permissions based on vector store type

 ## Prerequisites

 - Pulumi CLI (>= v3): https://www.pulumi.com/docs/get-started/install/
 - Node.js (>= 18): https://nodejs.org/
+- Docker: Required for building Lambda container images
 - AWS credentials configured (e.g., via `aws configure` or environment variables)
 - For Pinecone: API key configured in Pulumi config